How frequently you should change your air filters may depend on the following:

 - Number of pets

 - Household size

 For basic 1"–3" air filters, manufacturers often direct you to get new ones every 30–60 days.
-If you have from light to moderate allergies, you could upgrade the air filter or replace them even more often.
+If you have from light to moderate allergies, you could upgrade the air filter or get new ones even more often.

-Or, if you're in a more country spot or less occupied home (like a vacation house) and there are a reduced number of cars around, yearly could be frequent enough.
+Or, if you're in a more country spot or less occupied home (like a vacation house) and there are a reduced number of cars around, yearly could be regular enough.

-Here are averages that could help you figure out how regularly you should change the air filter at home:
+Here are averages that could help you decide how frequently you should change the air filter at home:

 - Vacation home or one occupant and no pets or allergies: every 6–12 months

 - Ordinary suburban home without pets: every 90 days

 - One dog or cat: every 60 days